jelkinsjames/chameleon-PCB/PCM1863/README.md

 - Guitar or bass (through adapter into a 3.5mm jack)

 ## Outputs:
+The interrupts on the chip have been disabled.

 - Digital I2C signal
 - Other configurable outputs are not used for our project.
+- GPIO pins have their polarities reversed

+## Hardware control configurations:
+- **To set to I2C mode:** Set MD0 low.
+- **To set hardware address:** Set MDO1 low for I2C address: 0x94.
+Set MDO1 High for I2C address: 0x96.

+The power-up sequence consists of the following steps:
+1. Power-on reset
+(a) Power up AVDD, DVDD and IOVDD
+(b) Check if LDO is being driven with an external 1.8 V, or is an output.
+Enable LDO if required.
+(c) Release digital reset
+2. Wait until analog voltage reference is stable
+3. Configure clock (PLL requires < 250 µs)
+4. Fade-in audio ADC content

+## Basic device configuration:
+- The device by default starts in follower mode at 48 kHz
+- Set global loss level to be –50 dB using the DSP coefficient method.
+- Set 4R as controlsense input (for example, a control voltage for volume control) using SIGDET_CH_MODE (0x30)
+- Configure active mode secondary to be channel 4R using SEC_ADC_INPUT_SEL (0x0A)
+- Set Read Data without latch in register AUXADC_DATA_CTRL (0x58)
+- Set interrupts (energysense and controlsense) using INT_EN (0x60)
+- Set interrupt pulse for 3 ms (makes it easier to see it visually using INT_PLS (0x62)

+## Update system settings:
+- Read interrupt status INT_STAT register(0x61)
+- Clear interrupt enable INT_EN (0x60)
+- Check which input caused the interrupt; in this case, looking for (4R) SIGDET_STAT (0x32)
+- Read new 4R data (for example, SIGDET_DC_LEVEL_CH4_R 0x57).
+- Set SIGDET_DC_REF_CH4_R (0x55) to be the new value.
+- Now that interrupt source is removed, we can clear the SIGDET_STAT register (0x32)
+- Write 0xFF to SIGDET_STAT register (0x32).
+- Write 0x00 to SIGDET_STAT register (0x32).
+- Re-enable control Sense Interrupt in INT_EN (0x60)

+## I2C communication:
+- **SDA:** Pin 23, I/O I2C data.
+- **SCL:** Pin 24, input I2C clock.
+- **AD:** Pin 25, input I2C address 1.

+- *MST_MODE (0x20):* Set high to select follower I2C mode.

+7-bit follower address.
+The first 6 (MSB) bits of the address are factory set to **1001 01**.
+The final bit is set by the address pin (AD).

+I2C status: The status of I2C can be read from register 0x72 through 0x75 and 0x78.
+Sample rate ,power rail status, clock error, and clock ratios can be read from the status registers.

 ## Clocking:
 **In follower mode, all clocks must be supplied externally.** The chip's master clock (MCK) must be of the form 2^n power of the sampling frequency.
 The chip's bit clock (BCK) should be running at 64 * sampling frequency.
 The word clock (left-right clock, LLRCK) determines the sampling point for the ADC.
 The chip must have its phase lock loop (PLL) programmed to generate audio clocks, but any incoming clock in the range [1MHz, 50MHz] will work.